June 26 2019, Dark Reading

 February 25th, 2019

-Neal O'Farrell, founder of Schooled In Security, has been invited to speak at the Women In IT Summit and Awards, in New York on March 28th.
+Neal O'Farrell, founder of Foster Warriors, has been invited to speak at the Women In IT Summit and Awards, in New York on March 28th.

 Neal will be joining Deneen DiFiore of GE Aviation in a fireside chat about the challenges of inspiring and encouraging more young women to consider careers in cybersecurity, followed by a separate session where Neal will outline the Schooled In Security approach.